Written exams and midterms

 - The invigilator will request each student to produce proof of identity and the notification within approximately thirty minutes of the published starting time of the examination, and will ascertain that each student is occupying his or her allocated desk.
-To avoid unnecessary disruption, students should place their Tilburg University card and a print-out of the notification on the desk in front of them.
+To avoid unnecessary disruption, students should place their Tilburg University card or other valid means of identification on the table.

 - The invigilator will ask each student to sign the attendance list and will ensure that the student’s name and administration number are entered on all examination papers.